jaredly/geometricart/Roadmap.md

+- [ ] so what about a "cut paths to clip" button?
+So that you can then do like some tilings with them.

 - [ ] ifff a line goes backwards after inset, just delete that segment and recalculate?

 - [ ] make a setting for "clip first, then inset" or "inset first, then clip".